 Well, it totally depends on who is in your household.
 They don't last more than a day in our house.
 If you place them in a tightly sealed container, they are good for a few days.

 It's not my favorite thing to do.
-But, yes, you can freeze them.
+But, yes, you can freeze crispy treats.
 Place them in a freezer safe bag separated with pieces of wax paper.
 Make sure to remove all the air.
 They should be good for six weeks.
 Let stand at room temperature for at least 15 minutes before serving them.

-More easy Rice Krispie Treats you may enjoy
+More easy Rice Krispie Treats

 These Reese's Rice Krispie Treats are one of the most popular recipes on here.
 A layer of Reese's and chocolate on top makes them disappear in a hurry every single time.